-With 25 years experience as an antiques dealer and forgeries expert, Curtis Dowling is highly respected as a leading International authority in his field.
+With over 30 years experience as an antiques dealer and forgeries expert, Curtis Dowling is highly respected as a leading International authority in his field.

 Investors, law-enforcement agencies, museums, private art companies and the insurance trade regularly book Curtis Dowling to speak at their events and also confirm both the authenticity of art and antiques they are considering buying, and to purchase key pieces for their collection, or investigate lost/stolen items.

 'It never happens here' is the mantra of all the major brands with whom Curtis Dowling works, and no doubt you've also thought 'it will never happen to me' about something... the truth is it does happen and sometimes you don't even know it.

 Take GUCCI Sloane Street as an example.
 Real handbags were purchased mid-week from the flagship London store and fakes then put into the original GUCCI packaging.
 On Saturdays when the staff were generally a great deal younger and less experienced, these fakes were returned to the store for a full refund.
 Once restocked on the shelves, over the course of the following weeks it unravelled that GUCCI Sloane Street themselves were carrying fakes and selling these to their innocent customers.